Active Matter as a framework for living systems-inspired Robophysics: Learning from living systems: collective behaviour

 \subsection{Coordination and Scalability}

-Beyond communication, an equally critical challenge lies in coordination, which seeks to minimize redundant tasks and interference through cooperative behaviors such as path synchronization for area coverage and collision avoidance \cite{yao2022guiding}.

-Designing a robot swarm requires scalability as the number of robots increases.
-Yet, many techniques that perform well for small groups become impractical when the swarm size grows.
-Recent research has therefore focused on the formal control of shape formation in robot collectives \cite{sakurama}.
-In these systems, robots communicate with their local neighbors to maintain a desired configuration, and their connections are typically represented as a graph.
-Scaling up such formations involves enlarging the graph while preserving its topological properties, a task that remains particularly challenging.
+In robotic swarms, objectives are collective and must be achieved through strictly local interactions with limited global knowledge, making coordination a central challenge.
+Coordination aims to minimize redundant actions and interference through cooperative behaviors such as trajectory coordination for area coverage and collision avoidance~\cite{yao2022guiding}.
+Scalability is essential as the number of robots increases, yet many techniques performing well for small groups become impractical at larger swarm sizes.
+Recent research has therefore focused on the formal control of shape formation in robot collectives~\cite{sakurama}.
+In these systems, robots communicate with local neighbors to maintain a desired configuration, and their interactions are typically represented as a graph.
+In robophysical swarms, however, this graph is not merely a design abstraction but an outcome of morphology and density; as the collective transitions across regimes, graph connectivity and the available bandwidth per node can change abruptly, challenging the stability and convergence of formation and coverage controllers.
+Scaling up such formations requires enlarging the interaction graph while preserving key topological properties, a task that remains particularly challenging.